 Supervisor: the person who is responsible for managing the performance of a staff member.
 This will be the immediate academic line manager, unless the University nominates an alternative supervisor at level C or above.
-The supervisor must be trained to effectively perform his or her role in the performance development process.
+The supervisor must be trained to effectively perform his or her role in the performance development process and in the process and methods of providing feedback.
 Where a staff member has two or more supervisors, one should be nominated as the primary supervisor.

 Unsatisfactory performance: when a satisfactory level of performance is not sustained or the desired performance improvement is not achieved.
 Refer to Staff Development Procedure – Managing Unsatisfactory Performance: Academic Staff